eCommerce Pricing Strategies: The Ultimate List

 Another factor that needs to be considered when setting a pricing strategy is the geographical location.
 It’s so important that it has turned into a whole new separate strategy – geographic pricing.
 Nowadays, even the smallest brands can have customers from different countries.
 That implies more effort being invested into pricing decisions.

 Different locations mean different languages, currencies, and shipping fees.
 When ordering something from another country, transparency is the key.
 In case your business wants help from a price monitoring tool, things can get a bit complicated.
-Price monitoring websites with different currencies and languages is not an easy task, therefore, in case you want to use geographic pricing you should also carefully choose the price monitoring tool.
+Price monitoring websites with different currencies and languages is not an easy task, therefore, in case you want to use geographic pricing, you should also carefully choose the price monitoring tool

 Predatory pricing

 No one likes or wants competition.
 But, since it’s inevitable to have it, everyone is trying their best to fight back.
 You know how they say that everything is allowed in love and war, but that’s not the case here.
 Why?
-Well, not all the pricing strategies are legal.
+Well, not all pricing strategies are legal.
 One of those illegal ones is predatory pricing.

 Predatory pricing is an illegal practice of setting the prices so low that all the competition gets eliminated.
 As a result, markets become more open to monopolies.
 This pricing strategy is mostly done by a dominant company in the industry.